jisoojean/DTP-Zika-Hackathon-2016/README.md

 - To map mutations in the input ZIKV genome sequence by creating a graphical representation with the protein-coding sections from the reference genome.

 ## Prerequisities
+The code should be run on Python (Ver.
+2.7.12 or above).
-The following software modules are required to run the code (**reorder according to code**):
+The following Python modules are required for the execution of the code:
-- Python version 2.7
-- Numerical Python (NumPy)
-- Biological Python (BioPython)
-- Python Plotting (MatPlotLib)
+- cogent (ver.
+1.5.3)
+- biopython (ver.
+1.68)
+- numpy (ver.
+1.11.2)
+- matplotlib (ver.
+1.5.3)
+- ete2 (ver.
+2.3.10)
+All of them can be installed via Anaconda.

 Besides, both the ZIKV genome sequence of interest that is to be analysed and the reference ZIKV coding sequence (*zika_ref.fasta*) should be located in the working directory in FASTA format (*.fa* or *.fasta*).

 ## Running
 Defaults in the code are setup so that if the following is run in a terminal: